-This section considers the risk profile of Chesnara using the risk capital requirements calculated by the standard formula as at 31 December 2023.
+This section considers the risk profile of Chesnara using the risk capital requirements calculated by the standard formula as at 31 December 2024.

-Chesnara has a well-diversified risk portfolio at a group level, with no large risk concentrations (i.e. no single risk category is above 30%), although it should be noted that Movestic and CA have high (>25%) lapse and equity risk exposures.
-The risk profile has been fairly stable during 2023, with the most notable change being the rise in concentration risk.
-This increased materially over 2023 due to the Conservatrix acquisition, however most of this impact diversifies away so the impact on total SCR is much less noticeable.
+Chesnara has a well-diversified risk portfolio at a Group level, with no large risk concentrations (i.e. no single risk category is above 25%), although it should be noted that Movestic has a high (>25%) equity risk exposure.
+The risk profile has been fairly stable during 2024.